 The Wedding Invitation is a given element of the Invitation Suite, but what information should it contain?
 Although it might seem obvious what to include, it’s easy to overlook including some very important information.

 You want to make sure your guests know the time of the ceremony, wedding date, ceremony location, and reception location.
 A great place for quick bits of information is corner copy.
-Information that you might put in corner copy is ‘no gifts please’ or ‘leave your heels at home’ for a toes-in-the-sand ceremony.
+Information that you might put in the corner copy is ‘no gifts please’ or ‘leave your heels at home for a toes-in-the-sand ceremony.

 If applicable, your wedding website should also be displayed on your invitation.